Logiqx/gps-details/docs/devices/apple/waterspeed/README.md

 It has been observed that multiple Apple Watches have a tendency for Waterspeed to record the same speed for 2 or 3 seconds in a row.

-This does not reflect the true board speed and was previously thought to be a deficiency of the Apple Watches, or their GNSS chipset.
+This does not reflect the true board speed and the cause of this issue is unclear.

 ![timestamps](img/repeats.png)

 This issue affects every Apple watch that has been tested - Apple Watch Series 6, Apple Watch Series 7, Apple Watch Ultra, Apple Watch Ultra 2.

-It has now been confirmed that this is not a deficiency in the Apple Watches, or the GNSS chipsets.
-The issue is unique to Waterspeed.